tomkeays/lemoyne-pogo/README.md

 ## Reporting Raids

 Report in the `#announce-raids-here` channel in Discord.
 Reporting a raid will create a new channel in Discord that lasts for the duration of the raid.

+After reporting a raid, it will be listed in the `#active-raids` channel.
+More importantly, it will create a channel on the fly just for that raid, where members of the Discord server can indicate if they will participate.

 Full documentation: https://docs.pokenavbot.com/raids.html